JScott/cardboard-controls/README.md

 [![Join the chat at https://gitter.im/JScott/cardboard-controls](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JScott/cardboard-controls?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# Usage

+When you import [the latest unitypackage](https://github.com/JScott/cardboard-controls/releases/latest), just add the `CardboardControlManager` prefab to the root of your scene.
+Now you can start using the API which is documented in [the DemoScene code](https://github.com/JScott/CardboardSDK-Unity/blob/master/CardboardControl/DemoScene/ExampleCharacterController.cs).

+You may experience problems if you import the code manually without using the provided unitypackage file.

 # What's added?

 Google's SDK only has one hook into the magnet: `bool CardboardTriggered`.
 It's available for one frame that you have to waste cycles polling for.
 Instead of limiting yourself to that, you can now utilize C# methods and delegates for: